 Although things are not back to normal just yet, many of us are starting to travel again.
-But when we travel we forget to take care of ourselves, and we reach our destination exhausted and disheveled after a long-haul flight.
+But when we travel, we forget to take care of ourselves, and we reach our destination exhausted and disheveled after a long-haul flight.
 Travel in style and luxury with a silk travel set that includes a silk sleeping mask, a silk face mask, and a silk pillowcase.

 My Pick: Essential Travel Gift Set

-Emma Masotti is an Australian now living in Austin, TX, and has been a trained esthetician for over 15 years.
+Emma Jade has been a trained esthetician for over 15 years.
 She is a sustainable skincare writer, educating and building awareness around proper skin health that doesn't cost the earth.

 Some of the products promoted in our blog are from our online store.
-Many others are brands we have researched and found to be great examples of sustainable, ethical, and innovative brands in their field, and we don't make any profit from mentioning them in our blog. #CollaborationOverCompetition
+Many others are brands we have researched and found to be great examples of sustainable, ethical, and innovative brands in their field, and we don't profit from mentioning them in our blog. #CollaborationOverCompetition